Spread the love

 I live on the Gold Coast in sunny Queensland where they say the weather is beautiful one day and perfect the next!
 The average Winter temperatures here are between 12.5 to 21.5 degrees C and most of the days are sunny and dry.
 Plus the sea water temperatures rarely drop below 20 degrees C. So people always ask why would we need to escape Winter here on the Gold Coast?
 Believe it or not once you live here a while you do start to feel the cold and as a result some of us like to escape the cooler temperatures.
 Particularly for my friends who live in the Southern states I’ve discovered the best Winter holiday escapes in Australia.

 You guessed it!
 You need to travel further north, closer to the Equator to experience warmer temperatures and to be able to partake in Summer activities like swimming and snorkelling.
 From my experience it is a good idea to look for travel deals that are often offered to these fabulous destinations.
 We’ve previously obtained a great deal to Port Douglas via Luxury Escapes.
-Click on the link on the right hand sidebar of this website to browse their latest deals.

 We have twice visited Cairns and Port Douglas in Far North Queensland during the Winter months.
 The gateway to the Great Barrier Reef, the world’s largest coral reef system, is composed of over 2,900 individual reefs and 900 islands stretching for over 2,300 kilometres.
 The Great Barrier Reef has to be seen to be believed!